NYPL/digarch_scripts/FTK/README.md

 		{
 			'title' : 'Series I : Photographs',
-			'children' : [{'title' : 'ER 1', 'file_count' : 1}, {}, {}]
+			'children' : [{'title' : 'ER 1', 'file_count' : 1}, {'title' : 'ER2', 'file_count' : 2}]
 		}

 ## XML Parsing

 The script functions by parsing and transforming a generic (not EAD) XML output.
-This means to make strong assumptions about where to look for information.
+This means it makes strong assumptions about where to look for information.
 It is possible that some configurations for FTK outputs will not include this information.
 This implementation of lxml uses the XPATH library to parse XML paths.
 For the script to work, the following information must be found in the following locations:

+ The script expects to find the record title and a page indentation for each block in the table of contents ("TOC").

  	'/fo:root/fo:page-sequence[@master-reference="TOC"]/fo:flow'

- The script expects to find the record title and a page indentation for each block in the table of contents ("TOC").
+ The script expects to find a "ref-id" tag starting with "bk" here.

  	con't from above: 'fo:basic-link/fo:page-number-citation'

- The script expects to find a 'ref-id' tag starting with "bk" here.

- 	'/fo:root/fo:page-sequence[@master-reference="bookmarksPage"]/fo:flow/fo:table[@id]'

  The script expects to find the extent information for each individual file in a record here.
 It looks for an 'id' tag and a regular expression match with the logical size in bytes expressed as 1000 B.

+ 	'/fo:root/fo:page-sequence[@master-reference="bookmarksPage"]/fo:flow/fo:table[@id]'

+ The script looks here for the collection title.

  	'/fo:root/fo:page-sequence[@master-reference="caseInfoPage"]/fo:flow/fo:table/fo:table-body/fo:table-row/fo:table-cell/fo:block/text()'

- The script looks here for the collection title.

- Future improvements should consider how to effeciently validate whether the XML file conforms to the script's assumptions.
+ Future improvements could consider how to effeciently validate whether the XML file conforms to the script's assumptions.

 ## Common Issues